Dark energy and matter interacting scenario to relieve $H_0$ and $S_8$ tensions

-The early-universe observation of {\it Planck} TT, TE, EE + lowE + lensing \cite{Planck:2018vyg} combined with baryon acoustic oscillation (BAO) measurements from galaxy redshift surveys \cite{Beutler:2011hx,Ross:2014qpa,BOSS:2016wmc} gives a fit result of $H_0=67.36 \pm 0.54~\rm{km~s^{-1} Mpc^{-1}}$ for the $\Lambda$CDM model.
-The late-universe observation of the cephaid-type Ia supernova (SN) distance ladder by SH0ES \cite{Riess:2021jrx} gives a result of $H_0=73.04 \pm 1.04~\rm{km~s^{-1} Mpc^{-1}}$.
+The early-universe observation of {\it Planck} TT, TE, and EE + lowE + lensing \cite{Planck:2018vyg} combined with baryon acoustic oscillation (BAO) measurements from galaxy redshift surveys \cite{Beutler:2011hx, Ross:2014qpa, BOSS:2016wmc} gives a fit result of $H_0=67.36 \pm 0.54~\rm{km~s^{-1} Mpc^{-1}}$ for the $\Lambda$CDM model.
+The late-universe observation of the Cepheid-type Ia supernova (SN) distance ladder by SH0ES \cite{Riess:2021jrx} gives a result of $H_0=73.04 \pm 1.04~\rm{km~s^{-1} Mpc^{-1}}$.
 Thus, the $H_0$ tension has currently reached $4.85\sigma$ \cite{DiValentino:2021izs,Verde:2019ivm,DiValentino:2017gzb,DiValentino:2020zio,Freedman:2017yms,Riess:2019qba}.
-In addition, the result of $S_8=0.832 \pm 0.013$ obtained from {\it Planck} $2018$ is also in a $3.08\sigma$ tension with the result of $S_8= 0.766^{+0.020}_{-0.014}$ obtained from the combination of KiDS/Viking and SDSS cosmic shear data \cite{Heymans:2020gsg}.
+In addition, the result of $S_8=0.832 \pm 0.013$ obtained from {\it Planck} $2018$ is in a $3.08\sigma$ tension with the result of $S_8= 0.766^{+0.020}_{-0.014}$ obtained from the combination of KiDS/Viking and SDSS cosmic shear data \cite{Heymans:2020gsg}.
 As the precision of the data increases, the $H_0$ and $S_8$ tensions become more pronounced.
-Consequently, one no longer believes that the issue is caused by the accuracy of the data but rather by issues with the measurements on one hand or by issues with the $\Lambda$CDM model on the other hand.
+Consequently, the issue is unlikely caused by the accuracy of the data but by issues with the measurements or $\Lambda$CDM model.

-Numerous papers have attempted to examine the systematic flaws in both methodologies to address these tensions (see, e.g., Refs.~\cite{Spergel:2013rxa,Addison:2015wyg,Planck:2016tof,Efstathiou:2013via,Cardona:2016ems,Zhang:2017aqn,Follin:2017ljs}), but no conclusive evidence has been found.
-As a result, new independent measurement techniques for late-universe observation have drawn attention, including e.g. substitution of Mira variables \cite{Huang:2019yhh} or red giants \cite{Yuan:2019npk} for cepheids in the cepheid-SN distance ladder, observation of strong lensing time delays \cite{Wong:2019kwg}, water masers \cite{Pesce:2020xfe}, surface brightness fluctuations \cite{Jensen:1998bi}, gravitational waves from neutron star mergers \cite{LIGOScientific:2017adf}, use of different galaxies' ages as cosmic clocks \cite{Jimenez:2001gg,Moresco:2016mzx}, baryonic Tully-Fisher relation \cite{Schombert:2020pxm}, and so on.
-Despite numerous new observations, the issue of $H_0$ tension has not been resolved.
+Numerous studies have attempted to examine the systematic flaws in both methodologies to address these tensions (see, for example, Refs.~\cite{Spergel:2013rxa, Addison:2015wyg, Planck:2016tof, Efstathiou:2013via, Cardona:2016ems, Zhang:2017aqn, Follin:2017ljs}); however, no conclusive evidence has been found.
+As a result, new independent measurement techniques for late-universe observation have drawn attention, including, for example, the substitution of Mira variables \cite{Huang:2019yhh} or red giants \cite{Yuan:2019npk} for Cepheids in the Cepheid-SN distance ladder, observation of strong lensing time delays \cite{Wong:2019kwg}, water masers \cite{Pesce:2020xfe}, surface brightness fluctuations \cite{Jensen:1998bi}, gravitational waves from neutron star mergers \cite{LIGOScientific:2017adf}, use of the different ages of galaxies as cosmic clocks \cite{Jimenez:2001gg, Moresco:2016mzx}, and the baryonic Tully-Fisher relation \cite{Schombert:2020pxm}.
+Despite numerous new observations, the issue of the $H_0$ tension has not yet been resolved.